 It is the DNA of Eco-Counter to help cities develop active travel modes (walking and biking) using data.
 This is why we wanted to challenge participants to build the best sensor for smart city planners and the environmental challenges they face.
 This means creating a device providing useful data in this context, with the lowest carbon footprint possible, while respecting individual privacy.

-Our summer school will make your stay enjoyable thanks to many social and cultural activities. you will discover the town of Lannion with a team-rally, share some nice meals, try local food.
+Our summer school will make your stay enjoyable thanks to many social and cultural activities.
+You will discover the town of Lannion, share some nice meals, try local food.

-Close to the lovely coast of the pink Granite coast, we will take you on a cruise to the Seven islands and a visit to Brehat island.
-You will also be able to experience golf, kayaking or just relaxing on the beach.
+Close to the lovely coast of the pink Granite coast, we will take you on a cruise to the Seven islands.
+You will be able to experience golf, kayaking or just relaxing on the beach.

 You will be hosted in the University technology dormitory not far from the center of Lannion.
 The rooms are individual and have been recently renovated.
 The rooms are non-smoking, nicely furnished and contain bathrooms.
 Bed linen and towels are supplied.
 Free internet access is available.